ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

         </figure>

-## More Convergence Parameters

-Additionally, if we are dealing with crystals which are periodic, then we need to sample the Briouillin zone with 'k points'.
-This will be covered in [Lab 4](../lab04/readme.md).
-The number of k points used to sample the Briouillin zone should also be converged when dealing with periodic crystals.

 ------------------------------------------------------------------------------------

 Summary
 -------

-In this lab we looked at defining pseudopotentials, checking the convergence of the total energy with respect to the plane-wave energy cutoff, and the effect of exchange and correlation functional.
+In this lab we gained a deeper understanding of the interrelated concepts of plane waves, pseudopotentials and periodic boundary conditions.
+We also learned about the importance of converging the results of our calculations with respect to the total energy threshold, the plane-wave cutoff and the box size:

-- Convergence of any parameter is done by systematically varying the corresponding calculation parameter and looking at how the result changes.
+- Convergence of any physical quantity of interest is achieved by systematically varying the relevant convergence parameters and making sure their values are chosen such that physically meaning results are obtained.

-We saw how we can use python and bash scripts to automate this process.

-- We can use python scripts to generate multiple input files with systematically varied parameters.
-- We can use a bash `for` loop to perform a calculation for a number of input files.
-- We can use `grep` or `awk` to parse results or parameters from our output files.
-- We can quickly generate a plot of a data file with pythons matplotlib.
+We also learned about the importance of choosing an appropriate exchange-correlation functional for the system we want to study.

 ------------------------------------------------------------------------------